Hiroshima Peace Memorial Park

 important places:

 Children's Peace Monument - The monument was created by sculptor Kazuo Kikuchi (1908 - 1985) and Kiyoshi Ikebe (1920 - 1979).
 It remembers Sadako Sasaki and the thousands of child victims of the atomic explosion.
-The statue was completed on the 5th of May in 1958 (Children’s Day).
+The statue was completed on the 5th of May 1958 (Children’s Day).
 Sadako Sasaki battled leukemia for 10 years before she died.
 During that time she folded paper cranes.
 This paper crane is now an international symbol of peace and can be seen at the top of the monument.

 Peace Bells - You can find in total 3 Peace Bells created by national treasure and expert bell-caster Masahiko Katori (1899 - 1988) in the Hiroshima Peace Memorial Park.
 Visitors are encouraged to ring the bell and pray for world peace.